rust-lang/book/second-edition/src/ch17-01-what-is-oo.md

 code: you can implement particular behavior for one type, and inheritance enables you to re-use that implementation for a different type.
-Rust code can be shared using default trait method implementations instead, which we saw in Listing 10-15 when we added a default implementation of the `summary` method on the `Summarizable` trait.
-Any type implementing the `Summarizable` trait would have the `summary` method available on it without any further code.
+Rust code can be shared using default trait method implementations instead, which we saw in Listing 10-15 when we added a default implementation of the `summarize` method on the `Summary` trait.
+Any type implementing the `Summary` trait would have the `summarize` method available on it without any further code.
 This is similar to a parent class having an implementation of a method, and an inheriting child class then also having the implementation of the method.
-We can also choose to override the default implementation of the `summary` method when we implement the `Summarizable` trait, similar to a child class overriding the implementation of a method inherited from a parent class.
+We can also choose to override the default implementation of the `summarize` method when we implement the `Summary` trait, similar to a child class overriding the implementation of a method inherited from a parent class.

 The second reason to use inheritance relates to the type system: to enable a child type to be used in the same places as the parent type.
 This is also